patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 And add the Webpack `ModuleFederationPlugin` to the `webpack.config.js` file by using the `createModulePlugin` function.
-Make sure the `entry` property value is set to `./src/register.tsx` rather than the default index file.
+👉 And add the `ModuleFederationPlugin` to the `webpack.config.js` file by using the `createModulePlugin()` function.
+Make sure the `entry` property value is set to `./src/register.tsx` rather than the default index file:

 ```js
 import { createModulePlugin } from "wmfnext-remote-loader/webpack.js";